Coin-OpCollection/Development-Documentation/Technos/Technos-16/technos_16.md

 - Sprite Layer
 - Text Layer (Wrestlefest Only)

-I will go through all the technicals and calculations across the layers below in detail as it is the meat of the system as a whole:
+I will go through all the technicals and calculations across the layers below in detail as it is the meat of the system as a whole.

+It is also important to note that all layers are double buffered in the system.

 #### **Foreground Layer**
 The foreground layer is also called the bg0 layer in Wrestlefest.